f5devcentral/xchaazdemoguide/README.rst

 .. figure:: assets/vs.png

 Now we will configure the label expression.
-First, select **ves.io/siteName** as a key.
+First, select <code>ves.io/siteName</code> as a key.

 .. figure:: assets/vskey.png

-Then select the **==** operator.
+Then select the <code>==</code> operator.

 .. figure:: assets/vsoperator.png

-And finally, type in the Azure VNET site name, assign it as a label value, and complete the process by clicking the **Save and Exit** button.
+And finally, type in the name of Azure VNET site we created earlier, assign it as a label value, and complete the process by clicking the **Add Virtual site** button.

 .. figure:: assets/vslabelvalue.png

 Note the virtual site name, as it will be required later.

-Creating VK8S cluster
+Creating vK8s cluster
 *********************

 At this point, our edge site for the HA Database deployment is ready.
-Now create the VK8S cluster.
-Select both virtual sites (one on CE and one on RE) by using the corresponding label: the one created earlier and the *ves-io-shared/ves-io-all-res*.
-The *all-res* one will be used for the deployment of workloads on all RE’s.
+Now create the vK8s cluster.
+Select both virtual sites (one on CE and one on RE) by using the corresponding label: the one created earlier and the <code>ves-io-shared/ves-io-all-res</code>.
+The <code>all-res</code> one will be used for the deployment of workloads on all RE’s.

 Navigate to the Virtual K8s and click the **Add Virtual K8s** button to create a vK8s object.

 .. figure:: assets/virtualk8s.png

 In the Name field, enter a name.
-In the Virtual Sites section, select **Add item**.
+In the Virtual Sites section, select **Add Item**.

 .. figure:: assets/vk8sname.png

-Then select the virtual site we created using the Select Item drop-down menu.
+Then select the virtual site we created from the drop-down menu.
 Click **Add Item** again to add the second virtual site which is on RE.

 .. figure:: assets/vk8svirtualsite1.png

-Select the **ves-io-shared/ves-io-all-res**.
-The all-res one will be used for the deployment of workloads on all REs.
+Select the <code>ves-io-shared/ves-io-all-res</code>.
+The <code>all-res</code> one will be used for the deployment of workloads on all REs.
 It includes all regional edge sites across F5 ADN.
-Complete creating the vK8s object by clicking **Save and Exit**.
+Complete creating the vK8s object by clicking **Add Virtual K8s**.
 Wait for the vK8s object to get created and displayed.

 .. figure:: assets/vk8ssecondsite.png

 Step 2: Deploy HA PostgreSQL to CE
 ##################################

 Now that the environment for both RE and CE deployments is ready, we can move on to deploying HA PostgreSQL to CE.
-We will use Helm charts to deploy a PostgreSQL cluster configuration with the help of Bitnami, which provides ready-made Helm charts for HA databases: MongoDB, MariaDB, PostgreSQL, etc., in available in the Bitnami Library for Kubernetes: `https://github.com/bitnami/charts <https://github.com/bitnami/charts>`_.
+We will use Helm charts to deploy a PostgreSQL cluster configuration with the help of Bitnami, which provides ready-made Helm charts for HA databases: MongoDB, MariaDB, PostgreSQL, etc., and is available in the Bitnami Library for Kubernetes: `https://github.com/bitnami/charts <https://github.com/bitnami/charts>`_.
 In general, these Helm charts work very similarly, so the example used here can be applied to most other databases or services.

 HA PostgreSQL Architecture in vK8s
 **********************************